Understanding Flow Diverter Innovative Coatings

 The Importance of Coatings in Flow Diverters

-The coating applied to a flow diverter plays an essential role in determining the safety and success of the device.
-Without the right coating, the body can treat the flow diverter as a foreign object, leading to an immune response that can cause thrombosis, inflammation, or restenosis—all of which can compromise the device’s function and endanger the patient’s health.
+Neurovascular coatings applied to flow diverters play an essential role in determining the device’s safety and success.
+Without the suitable coating, the body can treat the flow diverter as a foreign object, leading to an immune response that can instigate thrombosis, inflammation, or restenosis—all of which can compromise the device’s function and endanger the patient’s health.

-Several types of coatings have been developed to address these risks:
+Several types of neurovascular device coatings have been developed to address the risk of thrombus formation, restenosis and inflammation.

 - Heparin-based coatings: Heparin is a well-known anticoagulant that helps reduce the risk of thrombosis by preventing blood clot formation on the device surface.
 While effective in the short term, heparin-based coatings may lose their efficacy over time as the coating wears off.

-- Polymer-based coatings: These coatings are designed to provide a smooth, durable surface for the flow diverter, which can reduce friction during deployment.
-However, they are not specifically designed to interact with the body’s natural healing processes and may not be as effective in preventing long-term thrombosis.
+- Zwitterionic Polymer-based coatings: These coatings are designed to provide a smooth, durable surface for the flow diverter, which can reduce biofouling.
+However, they are not specifically designed to interact with the body’s natural healing processes and may not be as effective in promoting endothelialization.

 - Hydrophilic coatings: Hydrophilic coatings are useful for improving device deployment by reducing friction between the device and the blood vessel wall.
 However, these coatings don’t directly address the risk of clot formation, limiting their overall effectiveness in the long run.

 - Hemocompatible coatings (Smart Reactors’ Camouflage™): Hemocompatible coatings like Camouflage™ go beyond standard coatings by promoting natural healing processes.
-By encouraging endothelialization, they enable the body to integrate the device seamlessly, allowing the endothelial cells to cover the flow diverter, significantly reducing thrombosis risk and enhancing long-term safety.
+By encouraging endothelialization, they enable the body to integrate the device seamlessly, allowing the endothelial cells to cover the flow diverter thereby significantly reducing the risk thrombosis and enhancing long-term safety.

 The Importance of Coatings in Flow Diverters for Complex Aneurysms